 |---|---|---|---|

-Sources: Fannie Mae Housing Forecast (March 2026), Mortgage Bankers Association Forecast (March 2026).
+Sources: Fannie Mae Housing Forecast and Mortgage Bankers Association Forecast (May 2026).
+The MBA expects the 10-year Treasury to stay above 4% and 30-year rates to range between 6% and 6.5% in 2026.
 Forecasts are subject to significant uncertainty.

 The bottom line: both Fannie Mae and the MBA expect rates to remain in the low-to-mid 6% range through 2027.
 A meaningful drop below 6% is not expected unless inflation falls significantly or the economy weakens enough to force Fed rate cuts.